stfc/PSyclone/doc/developer_guide/working_practises.rst

 Many code snippets in python docstrings might try to parse a file, which typically cannot be found (unless the full path would be provided, which makes the example look ugly).
-One solution for this is to use variable that is supposed to contain the filename, and then define this variable in the ``testsetup`` section.
+One solution for this is use variable that is supposed to contain the filename, and then define this variable in the ``testsetup`` section.
 For example, the file ``transformation.py`` uses::